 1. Observe the fibres in each thread with the naked eye.
-Note their physical properties such as shiny, rough appearance, and if they are smooth or rough to touch.
+Note their physical properties such as shiny, dull appearance, and if they are smooth or rough to touch.

-, , Fibre Observations (Shiny/ rough/smooth texture)
+Observations (Shiny/dull, rough/smooth texture)

 2. Take a tray, and fix a candle in the middle of it.
 Fill the tray slightly with water.
 Light the candle.
 Hold the thread with a pair of forceps or tongs and bring one end of it close to the flame.
 Note your observations about the thread burning in the following table.
 Collect the ash/bead formed on a watch glass.
-[Caution: Keep your head/body parts away from flame as some fibers burn very vigourously.
+[Caution: Keep your head/body parts away from flame as some fibres burn very vigorously.
 Extinguish flames of any burning fibres in water; do not throw them anywhere else.]